SolanaPlace/scripts/README.md

 ## ⚠️ Final Security Reminder

-**This embedder's timing has been optimized** to work with Solana Place's rate limiting system.
+**This embedder's timing has been professionally optimized** to work with Solana Place's rate limiting system.
 The delays, burst limits, and safety margins have been carefully calculated.

 **DO NOT:**
 - ❌ Change delay values